History of the Republican Party (United States): Eisenhower years: 1953–1961

 In 1952, Dwight D. Eisenhower, an internationalist allied with the Dewey wing, was drafted as a GOP candidate by a small group of Republicans led by Henry Cabot Lodge Jr. in order that he challenge Taft on foreign policy issues.
 The two men were not far apart on domestic issues.
 Eisenhower's victory broke a twenty-year Democratic lock on the White House.
 Eisenhower did not try to roll back the New Deal, but he did expand the Social Security system and built the Interstate Highway System.

 After 1945, the isolationists in the conservative wing opposed the United Nations and were half-hearted in opposition to the expansion of Cold War containment of communism around the world.
 A garrison state to fight communism, they believed, would mean regimentation and government controls at home.
 Eisenhower defeated Taft in 1952 on foreign policy issues.

 To circumvent the local Republican Party apparatus mostly controlled by Taft supporters, the Eisenhower forces created a nationwide network of grass-roots clubs, "Citizens for Eisenhower".
 Independents and Democrats were welcome, as the group specialized in canvassing neighborhoods and holding small group meetings.
 Citizens for Eisenhower hoped to revitalize the GOP by expanding its activist ranks and by supporting moderate and internationalist policies.
 It did not endorse candidates other than Eisenhower, but he paid it little attention after he won and it failed to maintain its impressive starting momentum.
 Instead the conservative Republicans became energized, leading to the Barry Goldwater nomination of 1964.
 Long-time Republican activists viewed the newcomers with suspicion and hostility.
 More significantly, activism in support of Eisenhower did not translate into enthusiasm for the party cause.

 Once in office, Eisenhower was not an effective party leader and Nixon increasingly took that role.
 Historian David Reinhard concludes that Eisenhower lacked sustained political commitment, refused to intervene in state politics, failed to understand the political uses of presidential patronage and overestimated his personal powers of persuasion and conciliation.
 Eisenhower's attempt in 1956 to convert the GOP to "Modern Republicanism" was his "grandest flop".
 It was a vague proposal with weak staffing and little financing or publicity that caused turmoil inside the local parties across the country.
 The GOP carried both houses of Congress in 1952 on Eisenhower's coattails, but in 1954 lost both and would not regain the Senate until 1980 nor the House until 1994.
-The problem, says Reinhard, was the "voters liked Ike—but not the GOP".
+The problem, says Reinhard, was that "voters liked Ike – but not the GOP".